On this page:

 The company may also be ineligible if it or any director:

-- within the last 10 years, has been convicted or found guilty (whether or not a conviction was recorded) of a disqualifying offence involving fraud, dishonesty, drug trafficking or violence punishable by three months or more in prison (whether or not a prison sentence was imposed)
+- within the last 10 years, has been convicted or found guilty of a disqualifying offence involving fraud, dishonesty, drug trafficking or violence punishable by 3 months or more in prison.
+For information about spent convictions, view Spent convictions

-- has ever had a claim admitted from the Victorian Property Fund or Estate Agent’s Guarantee Fund.
+- has ever had a claim admitted from the Victorian Property Fund.

 The application fee must be paid at the time of application.
 The fee is non-refundable.